-Picking brussel sprouts should begin when the sprouts are one inch in diameter.
-Harvesting brussel sprouts is best done when maturity occurs in cooler weather.
+Picking Brussels sprouts should begin when the sprouts are one inch (2.5 cm.) in diameter.
+Harvesting Brussels sprouts is best done when maturity occurs in cooler weather.
 Lower sprouts will mature first, with upper sprouts maturing a day to a few days later.
 With most hybrid varieties it takes upwards of 85 days for the sprout to reach maturity.

-When picking brussel sprouts from hybrid plants, begin checking for ripe vegetables after 80 days.
-Indications that the vegetable is ready include size of the brussel sprout and firmness.
-Picking brussel sprouts, no matter the variety, is best done during cool days, so plant the crop accordingly, about three months before you want to begin picking brussel sprouts.
+When picking Brussels sprouts from hybrid plants, begin checking for ripe vegetables after 80 days.
+Indications that the vegetable is ready include size of the Brussels sprout and firmness.
+Picking Brussels sprouts, no matter the variety, is best done during cool days, so plant the crop accordingly, about three months before you want to begin picking Brussels sprouts.

-When the brussel sprout begins to form near bottom leaves, removing these plant leaves will often aid in getting ready for harvesting brussel sprouts.
-This is often done by those growing and picking brussel sprouts commercially.
-If leaf removal is not done before harvesting brussel sprouts, remove the leaves afterward so they will not take energy from maturing sprouts on the plant.
-Breaking off the brussel sprout often breaks the leave off.
-Some growers remove the top of the plant to direct energy to the vegetable before picking brussel sprouts.
+When the Brussels sprout begins to form near bottom leaves, removing these plant leaves will often aid in getting ready for harvesting Brussels sprouts.
+This is often done by those growing and picking Brussels sprouts commercially.
+If leaf removal is not done before harvesting Brussels sprouts, remove the leaves afterward so they will not take energy from maturing sprouts on the plant.
+Breaking off the Brussels sprout often breaks the leave off.
+Some growers remove the top of the plant to direct energy to the vegetable before picking Brussels sprouts.